Recommended Self-Publishing Tools for Your Author Business

 Namecheap

-This is the place where I purchase the domain name for The Efficient You and also for my fiction author site, Sekina Mayu.
+This is the place where I purchased the domain name for The Efficient You and my fiction author site, Sekina Mayu.

 I love Namecheap because the domain name at Namecheap is cheaper than any other domain registrar that I come across.